OptimalBits/ground/Readme.md

 It includes also some rather useful features such as a hierarchical routing system, an undo/redo manager, property and declarative bindings, reference counting and automatic synchronization between clients and servers.
 It is design to always deliver high performance and low memory consumption.

-Ground is written in [Typescript](http://www.typescriptlang.org/), for modularity and stability and is suitable for both javascript and typescript projects.
+Ground is written in [TypeScript](http://www.typescriptlang.org/), for modularity and stability and is suitable for both javascript and TypeScript projects.

 ##Highlights